Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 The Verdict: Excellent Budget Friendly Cordless Stick Vacuum Alternative

-It performed well in nearly all the cleaning tests and aced the surface debris experiments with nearly a perfect score.
+It performed well in nearly all the cleaning tests and aced the surface debris experiments with a (nearly) perfect score.

 Yes, there are some issues, mainly with its limited run time and performance from its suction-only handheld tools.

-But it’s floor cleaning performance, filtration, and steering make up for these deficiencies.
+But its floor cleaning performance, filtration, and steering make up for these deficiencies.